LESSON No. 3

 Glossitis

 Glossitis is an inflammation of the tongue.
-It is rare as an independent disease, it usually accompanies other diseases or is a sign of some disease.
+It is rare as an independent disease, usually accompanies other diseases or is a sign of some disease.
 G

-Language changes that are not inflammatory
+Changes in the tongue that are not inflammatory in nature

-Precancerous conditions of the oral mucosa
+Pretumor conditions of the oral mucosa

 Oral tumors